LydiaSevelt/gepetools/README.md

 About
 =====

+This is a fork of the excellent [gepetools](https://github.com/IMPIMBA/gepetools), which is itself a fork of [gepetools](https://github.com/brlindblom/gepetools).

+The purpose of this fork is specifically to support OpenMPI/OpenMP hybrid environments on Univa Grid Engine, though it should be compatible with Son of Grid engine.
+Changes introduced in this fork include:

+ * Improved setup documentation
+ * Improved run time examples
+ * Univa grid engine compatibility
+ * Minor fixes

 This package contains various scripts and code for creating "universal" parallel environments (PE).
 It also supports setting up hybrid OpenMPI/multihreaded PEs.
 These PEs are capable of handling jobs utilizing the following MPI implementations: